Helpful advice for tax practitioners

 This legislation protects people when they disclose information about an entity in relation to tax avoidance behaviour and other tax issues to an eligible recipient prescribed under the legislation.

-Find out how the requirements of the TPB and Financial Adviser Standards and Ethics Authority (FASEA) compare for tax (financial) advisers on the following topics:
+Find out how the requirements of the TPB and Financial Adviser Standards and Ethics Authority (FASEA) compare for tax agents with a tax (financial) advice services condition on the following topics:

 - Code comparison with the Corporations Act and FASEA Standards